0x4248/notebook/source/content/01 Areas/Misc/Awesome/Awesome.md

 # Awesome

 ***
 Awesome is a list of awesome things.
-On my website i have created my own awesome lists.
+On my website I have created my own awesome lists.

 **KEY**
 - ⭐ - Good lists